 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer's hard drive.

 a) Strictly necessary cookies.
 These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website, use a shopping cart or make use of e-billing services.

 c) Functionality cookies.
-These are used to recognise you when you return to our website.
-This enables us to personalise our content for you, greet you by name and remember your preferences (for example, your choice of language or region).
+These are used to recognize you when you return to our website.
+This enables us to personalize our content for you, greet you by name and remember your preferences (for example, your choice of language or region).

 d) Targeting cookies.
 These cookies record your visit to our website, the pages you have visited and the links you have followed.
 We will use this information to make our website and the advertising displayed on it more relevant to your interests.
 We may also share this information with third parties for this purpose.

 You can find more information about the individual cookies we use and the purposes for which we use them in the table below:

 Used to throttle request rate.
 If Google Analytics is deployed via Google Tag Manager, this cookie will be named _dc_gtm_<property-id>.

 Contains a token that can be used to retrieve a Client ID from AMP Client ID service.
 Other possible values indicate opt-out, inflight request or an error retrieving a Client ID from AMP Client ID service.